 How to Train It

 Step 1.
-Choose a neutral time, for example after exercise when you’re home with him in the evenings relaxing on the couch.
+Choose a neutral time, for example after exercise when you’re home with them in the evenings relaxing on the couch.

 Step 2.
-If your dog has a severe aversion to muzzles, he may need to start out with you showing him the muzzle, and then giving a treat with your free hand (while your dog looks at the muzzle).
+If your dog has a severe aversion to muzzles, they may need to start out with you showing them the muzzle, and then giving a treat with your free hand (while your dog looks at the muzzle).

 Step 3.
 Once your dog is happily accepting seeing the muzzle, hold the muzzle out with a treat in it.
 Let your dog take treats out of the muzzle like a horse would from a feedbag.
 Repeat this several times without buckling the muzzle, until your dog’s reaction is excitement and a search for treats.

 Step 4.
-Before you buckle the muzzle around your dog’s head, smear a bit of peanut butter at the end of the muzzle and let him lick at it while you’re pretending to buckle it around his neck.
+Before you buckle the muzzle around your dog’s head, smear a bit of peanut butter at the end of the muzzle and let them lick at it while you’re pretending to buckle it around their neck.

 Step 5.
 Now move on to buckling the muzzle around your dog’s head, but remove it well before your dog becomes uncomfortable and paws at it.

 Step 7.
 Gradually, increase the amount of time your dog wears the muzzle.
-Continue to give your dog treats through the openings in the muzzle to encourage him to stay relaxed.
+Continue to give your dog treats through the openings in the muzzle to encourage them to stay relaxed.

 - Treats like Pupparoni or Nutro Lamb and Rice Sticks fit well through the muzzle.
 Canned cheese or peanut butter is also well liked by most dogs and can be served on a spoon.